garciadiazjaime/metra/readme.md

 NOTES:
 ------

-- HTML and JS editable files are in "src" folder;
+- HTML and JS editable files are in "src" folder
-- SASS files are in "compass_components";
+- SASS files are in "compass_components"

+CELERY

+* After installing requirements run next command to start queue `./manage.py celery -A metra.tasks worker -l info`